 Trenton Psychiatric Hospital Today

-Parts of the hospital is still in operation today and the center of the Kirkbride building is also still in use as a 400-bed psychiatric hospital serving the people of New Jersey as an accredited health facility.
-But, many parts of the campus have been abandoned and have fallen in disrepair.
+Parts of the hospital are still in operation today and the center of the Kirkbride building is also still in use as a 400-bed psychiatric hospital serving the people of New Jersey as an accredited health facility.
+But, many parts of the campus have been abandoned and have fallen in major disrepair.

 The three-story massive building next to the Marquand building is the Forst building, and it has been abandoned for decades.
-I have found it rather difficult to find much information on this building, but there is much speculation that it was used as staff housing.
-But, there were many artifacts left behind in the building that led to later speculation that the Forst building could have served as an inpatient rehab facility for addiction and recovery.
-Based on the condition of the building, it is believed to possibly have been abandoned in either the 1970s or early 1980s.
+I have found it rather difficult to find much information on this building, but there is speculation that it was used as staff housing.
+However, there were many artifacts left behind in the building that led to later speculation that the Forst building could have served as an inpatient rehab facility for addiction and recovery.
+Based on the condition of the building, it is believed to possibly have been abandoned in either the 1970's or early 1980's.
 The patient rooms in the central wing still contain beds and furniture, pairs of shoes, refrigerators that still have containers of food in them, clothes hanging on rusted hangers, toothbrushes, and other belongings.
 This is all obviously due to rapid abandonment but we are not sure why.
 The southern wing contains no belongings, artifacts, or beds which leads us to believe that it was the first wing to be vacated.

 A Truly Chilling Look Inside The New Jersey Lunatic Asylum

 It is very difficult to get the chance to roam around Trenton Psychiatric Hospital, specifically the abandoned Forst building.
 Therefore, it makes it hard for any sort of investigation or evidence.
-But, when it comes to a massive institution with such a dark history as this mental asylum comes trespassers, locals, photographers, and the curious alike.
+But, when it comes to a massive institution with such a dark history as this mental asylum attracts trespassers, locals, photographers, and the curious alike.
 The asylum and property is so massive that many explain it as an eerie, small town down winding roads equipped with cottages and greenhouses, with many speculations and claims.
 Again, with no evidence they are just claims but with a history like this place, none of them are hard to believe.